LiorZ/hdac8_thesis/thesis.rst

 Rigid body movements
 .....................

 	FlexPepDock applies rigid body movements to the peptide relative to the receptor.
 The transformations that define these movements are calculated using an axis and the point of center of mass of the peptide.
-By default , the axis equals to the vector that connects the peptide CA atom closest to the center of mass the peptide to the closest CA atom in the receptor.
+By default, the axis that define the rigid body transformations, equals to the vector that connects the peptide CA atom closest to the center of mass of the peptide, to the closest CA atom in the receptor.
 Since the interaction between HDAC8 and its acetylated peptidic substrate involves a deep pocket in which the acetylated Lysine lies, we tested several alternative axes (described in Figure :ref:`mc` ).

 .. figure:: images/anchor_arrows.png
 	:scale: 30 %

-	:label:`mc` We tested several different axes that defined different rigid body movements.
-One axis, defined transformations in which the peptide rotated around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide.
+	:label:`mc` Axes used to define rigid body movements.
+We tested several different axes: K3-Ca defines an axis along the extended Kac side chain, while X4-Ca defines an axis along the extended peptide backbone.

+..
+ORA: I changed the text, as this is still was not clear to me (as it was not before): Is what I write correct?
+If so, you need to define how you created those axes (i.e. what atoms you used).
+Also, what is the original default axis?
+Mark this vector in the figure too.%

 Constraints
 ............

 	HDAC8 has the ability to catalyze a deacetylation reaction with several different substrates [30]_ .
 We believe that its ability to maintain such a diverse specificity profile stems from the fact that its binding motif is encoded in the structure of its substrates.
-It was shown in previous studies [7]_ [8]_ that the incorporation of this kind of prior knowledge in the form of constraints , improved the correlation between experimental activity and energy scores given to the complex by our protocol.
-To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*) , so finding a structural motif from solved complexes in our case was somewhat a challenge.
+Our previous studies showed that the incorporation of this kind of prior knowledge in the form of constraints improves the correlation between experimental activity and energy scores given to the complex by our protocol [7]_,[8]_.
+To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*), so finding a structural motif from solved complexes in our case was somewhat a challenge.
 Figure :ref:`keyint` describes the features that are estimated to be conserved in all interactions between HDAC8 and peptide substrates.

 ..
-(DONE) ORA: add the details of these substrates, or refer to supmat
-..
-LIOR: Which substrates exactly?
-I added a reference to the relevant article...
-(30) if you refer to the peptidic substrate, there is only one. we assume the structural features in the interaction between this peptide and HDAC8 will also be relevant for other substrates %
-..
+ORA:  this is confusing: you had a paragraph on constraints above, now you mention it again.
+Please move to one place%

 	Once a structural motif is determined and constraints are introduced, the scoring function should be modified to favor conformations that include that particular structural motif.
 This step subsequently directs the search algorithm to sample structures that satisfy this collection of constraints.
 The most common types of constraints that are available in Rosetta are summarized below: